Must-do in Helsinki

 Helsinki offers lots to do, see and experience for visitors of all ages.
 Visiting events is a great way to experience Helsinki like locals.
 Find our tips of events to make your stay in Helsinki memorable!

-Events in January-February 2017
+Events in March-April 2017

 Please check the event info at the event organizers own website due to possible cancellations and changes in timetables or prices.
 The calendar is compiled about a month before the events take place.

 Helsinki Sauna Day is a celebration of saunas all over the city!
 Helsinki is full of saunas and in Finland inviting someone to your sauna is a mark of respect.
 On Helsinki Sauna Day the private saunas of the city open their doors to everyone.
 You can browse through the open saunas and book a sauna session beforehand.
 Take a sauna in Helsinki and meet new people!